51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 ```

 This makes the audio files available to the mission.
 Playing the audio files requires the use
-of scripting or triggers as usual.
+of scripting or triggers as normal.

-When building the mission, the workflow copies the audio files into the `.miz` package as well
+When building the mission, the workflow copies the audio files into the `.miz` package and
-as updating a workflow-managed trigger that ensures the mission references all audio files
+updates a workflow-managed trigger that ensures the mission references all audio files
 (this is necessary to keep the DCS ME from deleting files that do not appear in DCS ME
 triggers, see
 [DCS ME Resource References](#DCS-ME-Resource-References)